QueenMary100/LoginWeb/README.md

 # LoginWeb file and registration file in html,css, bootstrap and js
 advance with java
-Plan on deployment with netlify app
+Plan on deployment with netlif